JulesVaillant/SteamReviewsGuessr/docker.md

 #  Docker
 To run this game in a Docker container, you can build the image yourself with the **dockerfile**.
-To do so, get in this directory, then enter this command:
+To do so, enter the following command:
 ```
 sudo docker build -t steam-review-image .
 ```